 10 Questions With Roseann ‘Chic’ Canfora, Professional-in-Residence, May 4 Survivor

 Roseann “Chic” Canfora, Ph.D., is a Professional-in-Residence at Kent State University in the School of Media and Journalism, part of the College of Communication and Information.
 Prior to teaching at Kent State, Canfora served as the chief communications officer for the Cleveland Metropolitan School District and taught high school journalism and speech.
 Canfora was also a student at Kent State, starting in 1968, and is a survivor of the May 4, 1970, shootings at Kent State.
-She graduated with her master’s in journalism and public relations and her bachelor’s in English/speech.
+She earned her doctorate in educational administration, her master’s in journalism and public relations, and her bachelor’s in English/speech.
 She is heavily involved in activism as well.

 Learn more about Canfora as she answers these 10 questions.

 Q. How do you describe your current position as a Professional-in-Residence?

 The opportunity to serve Kent State as a Professional-in-Residence enables me to return to the place where I trained for my career and to give back to my students.
 My experience in the world of public relations and news reporting was very different from what I expected.
 There were many times that I thought there was nothing in my textbooks from my college experience that prepared me for the real world.
 So the opportunity to return to Kent State in an official position means I can actually share those experiences as part of the curriculum.
 I’m no longer a guest speaker, but I’m actually on the staff and bringing that experience directly into the classroom.